The process of enlarging basement windows to bring them up to code.

-After checking our local code, we decided that we would be able to lengthen the current window by using a casement window (the one that swings completely open).
+After checking our local code, we decided to lengthen the current window by replacing it with a casement window (the one that swings open completely).

-We decided to cut the window opening ourselves because our foundation is a type of cinderblock and the cuts would be right along the joints of the block.
+We cut the window opening ourselves because our foundation is a type of cinderblock and the cuts would be neatly along the joints of the block.
 IF we had a concrete foundation, we would have hired it out.
-And just to give you an estimate of the cost (because I got bids), you would be looking at $300-$400 per window.
+And just to give you an estimate of the cost (because I collected bids), you would be looking at $300-$400 per window.

-Now that you have the details of what we were working with let’s move to the process.
+Now that you have the details of what we were working with, let’s talk about the process.

 **Project DISCLOSURE** We are not experts, just homeowners learning about remodeling and sharing our projects with you.
-The projects, suggestions, and tutorials on this site are not error proof, they are simply what worked for us or did not work.
+The projects, suggestions, and tutorials on this site are not error-proof.
+They are simply what worked for us or in some cases, what did not work.
 Additional research and precautions are always recommended.

 - The first thing you should do is order your new windows.
-Ours took about 2 weeks plus we ordered the window wells too!
+We also ordered window wells and everything took about 2 weeks to arrive.

 - A couple of days before our scheduled cut day, we removed the old windows and cover the area with plastic to help prevent dust from getting all over the house.
-We made sure there was room to cut the window opening inside this plastic in each room.
+We made sure to leave room to cut the window opening inside this plastic in each room.

 CUTTING THE OPENING

-We used an electric concrete saw but another problem was that the saw only cut 8″ thick foundation (which is a standard foundation).
-But our foundation was 10″ so we had to cut on both sides (inside and outside of the window).
+When we started cutting, we encountered another challenge.
+We used an electric concrete saw but the saw only cut 8″ thick foundation (which is a standard foundation).
+Our foundation was 10″ so we had to cut from both sides (inside and outside of the window).

-SIDE NOTE: Gas concrete saws can have water dripping next to them to help with the dust.
+SIDE NOTE: Gas-powered concrete saws can have water dripping next to them to help minimize the dust.

-After the cut was made on both sides, the sledge hammer was used to get the first block out.
-Then they all came out very easy after that.
+Once the cut was made on both sides, we used the sledge hammer to get the first block out.
+After that, they all came out very easily.

 Next, we placed the window.
-To make cutting easier, we cut to the next block end which meant we had about a 4″ gap.
-So we cut two treated lumber pieces to set the window on.
+To make cutting easier, we had cut to the next block end, which meant we had about a 4″ gap.
+So, we cut two treated lumber pieces to set the window on.
 We made sure the window was level and used shims to prevent the window from moving.